Hansi

-Hansi, is a city and municipal council in Hisar district in the Indian state of Haryana.
+Hansi, is a historically important city and municipal council in the Hansi district of the Indian state of Haryana.
 Earlier Hansi was larger, more prosperous and more important city than Hisar, as evident by several important buildings of archeological importance.
 Hansi is also known for its famous sweet, peda, which is made from milk.

 History

 Dr. Bhup Singh, historian, has written Hansi ka Etias (lit.
 History of Hansi), a book published by Rotary International.

 Early and classic period

 Hansi hoard, a large hoard of Jaina bronzes was accidentally discovered at Hansi in February 1982.
 These include idols that may belong to the Gupta period (319 to 605 CE), while most belonged to the 7th–8th centuries.
 They were apparently buried underground before the impending attack by Mahmud of Ghazni's son Mas'ud I of Ghazni in 1037 CE.
 Masud attacked swordsmen of Hansi and took women into slavery who were later sold at Gazni.